-Best of all, you can run a screencast from a Mac for free.
-This article will present the best screencast software for Mac in three categories: desktop software, online tools, and extensions.
+Want to screencast on a Mac for free?
+This article will present the best screencast software for Mac in three categories: desktop screen recorders for Mac, online Mac screencasting tools, and extensions.

 Best desktop software for Mac screencasting

 One easy option to make a screencast on a Mac is to download a video recording desktop app for OSX.
 The following programs are the best choices to create professional-level videos for screencasting.

 Movavi Screen Recorder features a highly intuitive interface that makes recording your Mac screen easy.
 This app provides the option to record the entirety of the computer screen or the portion of your choice.
 The control panel is straightforward and small, keeping it from being a distraction.
 An especially useful feature allows the user to schedule recordings ahead of time to begin and end with the opening and closing of an event.